jyotil-raval/interview-questions/ReactJS/04 Expert Level.md

 > _Conclusion_: Rendering performance optimization is essential for React applications, requiring a combination of profiling, analysis, and implementation of best practices to achieve optimal performance and user experience.

-#### Expert 3> Discuss the principles of functional programming in the context of React.
+#### Expert 3> Discuss the principles of functional programming in the context of React

 > _Purpose_: Applying functional programming principles in React encourages immutability, pure functions, and declarative programming, leading to more predictable and maintainable code.